 Common Quilting Mistakes: Why You Must Measure Borders Before Attaching Them

-Why Improper Borders Cause Problems
+Why Wavy Borders Cause Problems

 Borders that are too long or short can create multiple issues: